20 Activities for the Visually Impaired

 Found In: Activities Articles

-People with vision impairment will often require help with every day tasks they could once complete on their own.
-They may also require support to enable them to stay in touch with the community, friends and their leisure pursuits.
+Individuals facing vision impairment will often require help with everyday tasks that were once easily managed independently.
+They may also require support to maintain their connections with the community, friends, and leisure pursuits.

 This is one of many free activities.